theamazins17/theamazins17/README.md

 Hello and my name is David Villafranca.<br>

-I am currently a junior Information Technology, specializing in Network and Information Security, at NJIT.
-I am a co-founder and current Treasurer of the university's cybersecurity club, [NICC](https://njiticc.com/)(NJIT's Information and Cybersecurity Club).<br>
+I am a senior Information Technology major, specializing in Network and Information Security, at NJIT.
+I am a co-founder and current Vice President of the university's cybersecurity club, [NICC](https://njiticc.com/)(NJIT's Information and Cybersecurity Club).<br>

-This GitHub is to show my various different projects that I have done.<br>
+This GitHub is to show my various different projects that I have done:<br>
 - Coding Semester homework and project assignments
 - Personal projects
 - Capture-the-Flag write-ups